Githelp-support/githelp/README.md

 3. Enable businesses to support your project through paid support.
 4. Providing businesses greater trust in your products through Support-Level agreements and the accessibility of support.

 As only a fraction of businesses contribute to open-source through donations or PRs, we want to enable businesses to give back to projects they care about in the form of paid support.
-As AI is becoming more prevalent the need for experts in specific fields is important to cover areas where AI does not yet suffice.

 <br>